yvan/datamap/README.md

 ## Usage

-Just clone the repo and run
+Just clone the repo and run:
 ```
 npm install
 ```